rtaylor034/axbind_2/README.md

 ## Tag Entry Point File

+Defines the order in which [Tag Group Files](https://github.com/rtaylor034/axbind_2#tag-group-file) will be applied to the parent directory. \
-AxBind expects a Tag Entry Point File to be present in every [tag directory] and reads it first.
+A Tag Entry Point File must be present in every tag directory.

-*Currently, Tag Entry Point Files only exist to specify [Tag Group Files](https://github.com/rtaylor034/axbind_2#tag-group-file), if any.*
+If only one group is desired, you may treat a Tag Entry Point File as a [Tag Group File](https://github.com/rtaylor034/axbind_2#tag-group-file).

-#### Checked Keys:
 | Key | Type | Description |
 |:----|:-----|:------------|
 | `groups`* | String[] **[?](https://github.com/rtaylor034/axbind_2#about-the-docs)** | List of paths to [Tag Group Files](https://github.com/rtaylor034/axbind_2#tag-group-file) relative to the 'tag directory'.
 [Tag Group Files](https://github.com/rtaylor034/axbind_2#tag-group-file) are evaluated in the order specified. |

-\*If unspecified, AxBind will treat the Tag Entry Point File file itself as a [Tag Group File](https://github.com/rtaylor034/axbind_2#tag-group-file) (and assume it is the only one), and will read it as such.

-#### Example:
+### Example

 ```toml
 # ~/.config/lf/.axbind/main.toml